Nvidia releases new Red Dead Redemption 2-optimised driver | bit-tech.net

 Red Dead Redemption 2 was always going to look gorgeous on the PC, but this new driver release should help it all the more.
 According to Nvidia, 'prior to a new title launching, our driver team is working up until the last minute to ensure every performance tweak and bug fix is included for the best gameplay on day-1.'

-The update also follows a recently announced partnership with LG that introduced G-Sync-compatible support to the aforementioned LG OLED TVs.
-It means you can now partake in comfy couch gaming without worrying about tearing, stuttering or sync input lag.
-The technology only supports seven LG OLEDs so far but it's a great start for PC gamers who'd still rather sit on their sofa than be at a desk all the time.
+The update also follows a recently announced partnership with LG that introduced G-Sync Compatible support to the aforementioned LG OLED TVs.
+It means you can now partake in comfy couch gaming without worrying about tearing, stuttering, or input lag.
+The technology only supports seven LG OLEDs so far, but it's a great start for PC gamers who'd still rather sit on their sofa than be at a desk all the time.

 A handy 'optimise' button via GeForce Experience should take all the effort out of the setup, too.
 Assuming you don't fancy playing around with the settings yourself, that is.